dandv/smartlook.github.io/_docs/sdk/ios.md

 #### Blacklisted overlay color

 The default colour of the sensitive data overlay is black.
-You can customized this color by calling:
+You can customised this color by calling:

 ```swift
 Smartlook.setBlacklistedItem(color: UIColor) // changes default overlay colour